 Is it mandatory to enable CORS?

 No, but you’ll need it if you want to allow web pages from one domain to access resources on another domain.
-If you want to know if your site has it enabled, you can find out using our web misconfiguration scanner, as explained above.
+If you want to know if your site has it enabled, you can find out using our security misconfiguration scanner, as explained above.

 Is Cross-Origin Resource Sharing a vulnerability?